jesselawson/campfirejs-prototype/README.md

 # Contributing

-Feel free to tackle some of the issues and/or submity our own new features as a merge request.
+Feel free to tackle some of the issues and/or submit your own new features as a merge request.

+## Getting Started

+1. Clone the repo and enter the dir: `$> git clone https://www.github.com/lawsonry/campfirejs && cd campfirejs`
+2. Install dev dependencies: `$/campfirejs> npm install`
+3. Do amazing things.
+4. Build `dist/campfire.min.js`: `$/campfirejs> npm run-script build`

+Feel free to submit a merge request with your changes and improvements.